Committee Members

 Ameet Pancholi (Independent)

-I curently own a small group of pharmacies and opticians within birmingham and staffordshire and have sat on BLPC for a number of years.
+I currently own a small group of pharmacies and opticians within Birmingham and Staffordshire and have sat on BLPC for a number of years.
 During my time, I have held roles such as workforce development, stakeholder engagement and Vice Chair.
 I am passionate about community pharmacy and supporting contractors to embrace the changes (and challenges!) ahead of us.

 Mukesh Paul (Independent)